 If you sustained an injury as the result of negligence on behalf of the government in the state of Florida, the typical statute of limitations does not apply.
 Instead, you need to notify the state agency involved in your claim and Florida’s Department of Financial Services of your intention to file a claim within three years of the date of the incident.

 If your initial claim is denied, you must still file a personal injury lawsuit within three years of the date of the injury.
 If the incident caused the wrongful death of your loved one, you must file your wrongful death lawsuit within two years.

 Should I File a Claim Early Even If I Have Plenty of Time Left on the Statute of Limitations?

 Yes.
 Even if you have several years before the statute of limitations that applies to your claim expires, it’s always a good idea to take action as soon as possible.
-This is because there are a number of factors involved in the preparation of a successful lawsuit, many of which may take longer than you think.
+This is because various issues factor into the preparation of a successful lawsuit.
+Many of them may take longer than you think.

 In addition to the complexity of filing a lawsuit, there are certain advantages to taking prompt legal action.
-For one, evidence that could be critical to your case may be destroyed or misplaced if you wait too long.
+For one, if you wait too long, you risk the destruction or misplacement of evidence that could be critical to your case.
 For another, it can be more difficult to locate witnesses if several years have passed, and their ability to recall the incident may diminish over time.

 Contact Brooks Law Group Today

 No matter what type of accident led to your injury, it’s important to act quickly.
 The statute of limitations in Florida is nuanced and contains several exceptions that can be difficult to interpret.
 You don’t want your Tampa personal injury lawsuit to be disqualified because of simple administrative errors!
 Therefore, call or contact the attorneys of Brooks Law Group for guidance as soon as possible for a free consultation.